mahdi-mey/Theme-Switcher/README.md

-# Theme-Switcher
+# Theme Switcher App

-This is a simple website with a theme switcher app that allows users to choose from 5 different colors for the website theme.
-The app also stores the user’s preferred theme in the local storage of the browser, so when the user returns to the website, it will automatically apply the selected theme.
+Welcome to the Theme Switcher App repository!
+This simple theme switcher allows users to personalize their website experience by choosing from five distinct color themes.
+The app leverages the local storage of the user's browser to save the theme preference, ensuring a consistent experience across sessions.

+## Features

+- Five distinct color themes to choose from.
+- Automatic theme application based on user's past choice.
+- Utilizes local storage to remember the selected theme.

 [Demo](https://mahdi-mey.github.io/Theme-Switcher/)